nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

 ## **Appendix: Planned enhancements**
-1. Add a boolean field to the `DeleteCommand` class to indicate whether the user has entered duplicate indices in the command.
-If so, display an additional message to remind the user about the duplication.
+1. Currently, the `delete` command allows for duplicate indices to be entered.
+This may lead to unintended behaviour for some users.
+We plan to tweak this by displaying an additional warning message if duplicate indices are entered, to remind the user about the duplication.
+The user can then confirm whether they would like the command to go through, or whether they would like to make changes to their input command.
+This can be achieved by adding a boolean field to the `DeleteCommand` class to indicate whether the user has entered duplicate indices in the command.
-//TODO this is for countering known feature flaws to help grading, after the feature freeze.
-We can only list `4 members x 2 = 8` enhancements here
+1. Currently, error messages displayed in ConText are generic.
+For example, if a user enters a negative index, the error message `Invalid command format` is displayed, even if the command format is technically correct.
+We plan to add more specific error messages for invalid indices (e.g. non-positive, too large, or does not exist in the list), to let the user know that the index itself is invalid, and why.
+1.
+ 1. Add warning messages like indices, duplicate tags/alternates Limiting phone numbers (regex)
+   Alternate contact to support whitespace and symbols Name support regex (hyphens, slashes etc) etc